 On September 30, 2015, we, together with one of our wholly owned subsidiaries, Silicom Connectivity Solutions, Inc., entered into the ADI APA with ADI, Steve Yates and Patricia Yates.
 Under the ADI APA, we purchased ADI's assets in consideration for an amount equal to \$10,000,000 in cash at closing, as well as the Excess Consideration to be paid upon the attainment of future performance milestones for each of the years 2015, 2016 and 2017.
-In April 2016 we paid Excess Consideration for 2015 in the amount of \$3,000,000.
-We did not pay any Excess Consideration for 2016 due to nonattainment of the requisite performance milestones for such payment.
+In April 2016 we paid the Excess Consideration for the attainment of the 2015 performance milestone detailed in the ADI APA, in the amount of \$3,000,000.
+In 2017 and 2018 we did not pay any Excess Consideration since the respective performance milestones for 2016 and for 2017, respectively, were not attained.
 For additional information see Note 3A to our consolidated financial statements included elsewhere in this annual report.